epinio/docs/docs/howtos/create_custom_appcharts.md

 Up to Epinio version 1.0, this was the only kind of resource supported.

-After that it becomes possible to use other kinds of controllers, for example `StatefulSet`.
+Since Epinio version 1.0+, other kinds of controllers, for example `StatefulSet`, are supported.

 However, even when changing controllers it is important to keep the `Pod` annotations and labels the same as for the standard chart, so that Epinio's server can still locate and